Premier League–Football League gulf: Second season syndrome

 Second season syndrome is far from guaranteed, however; after surviving their first season back in the Premier League in 2014–15 by six points, Leicester City stunned the football world by winning the Premier League the following season.
 In addition, in Bournemouth's second season, they managed to finish 9th after a strong performance from them at the end of the season.
 Furthermore, in Burnley's second season after their third promotion, they managed to finish 7th and qualify for the Europa League — their best in 54 years.
 Another example is Aston Villa in the 2020–21 season.
 They only survived by a point in the previous season when they were promoted but finished 11th in 2020–21 with over 50 points thanks to a strong start, including an incredible 7–2 win over defending champions Liverpool.
+Brentford, with one of the smallest budgets in the division and among the pre-season favorites for relegation after the departure of Eriksen, followed up a stellar debut Premier League campaign in 2021/22 with a ninth-place finish in 2022/23.

 Project Big Picture

 Project Big Picture was a plan proposed by leading Premier League clubs Manchester United and Liverpool and their owners Joel Glazer and John W. Henry.
 The plan would have diverted £250 million to support Football League clubs and reduce the size of the Premier League to 18 teams.
 It was opposed by the Premier League leadership and the UK government's Department for Digital, Culture, Media and Sport.

 Tottenham Hotspur expressed support for the plans.
 It was reported that other Premier League teams had either expressed concerns about the plan or were opposed to it.
 Despite being one of the teams that would seemingly benefit from the project, it has been said that West Ham United were "very much against" it.
 Critics of the plan stated that it would put the "Big Six" clubs into a position of control over all of English football.
 The Daily Telegraph described the plan as a "brazen power grab", and "a hostile takeover spun as a rescue package" by the top clubs.
 However, the plan was supported by EFL chair Rick Parry and the vast majority of EFL clubs.

 In a virtual meeting on 14 October 2020, all 20 Premier League clubs rejected the proposal, but agreed to further financial assistance to League One and League Two teams.